BuzzKill Pest Control

 Professional flea treatment being applied to a carpeted home in London

-How to Get Rid of Fleas: A Complete Guide
+How to Get Rid of Fleas in Your Home Fast

 Fleas are one of the most common household pests in the UK, and once they establish themselves in your home, they can be incredibly difficult to remove.
-A single female flea can lay up to 50 eggs per day, meaning a small problem can escalate into a full-blown infestation within weeks.
+Their explosive breeding rate means a small problem can escalate into a full-blown infestation within weeks.
+Flea bites are sometimes confused with bed bug bites, so correct identification is essential.

 Understanding the Flea Lifecycle